Liposuction Procedures, Risks & Recovery

 In other words, what science is telling us, is that if you were overweight as a child, then you are likely to be overweight as an adult because you have a lot of fat cells that allow you to put on weight easily.

-Over the past twenty years or so, advances in liposuction procedures have led to liposuction becoming one of the most popular types of cosmetic surgery amongst young and mature men and women.
+Over the past twenty years or so, advances in liposuction procedures have led to it becoming one of the most popular types of cosmetic surgery amongst young and mature men and women.

 Syringe Liposuction

-This technique, also known as superficial syringe liposuction, involves inserting a tube with a syringe on the end of it into the area that is to be liposuctioned.
-The syringe is then withdrawn creating suction in the tube that allows for about 60 cc of fat to be sucked out your body.
+Superficial syringe liposuction involves inserting a syringe with an attached tube into the area that is to be liposuctioned.
+The syringe is then withdrawn creating suction in the tube that allows for about 60 cc of fat to be withdrawn.

-Syringe liposuction is simple, effective and results in a minimal loss of blood which allows for rapid healing and recovery.
+Syringe liposuction is simple, effective and results in a minimal loss of blood with rapid healing and recovery.

 Ultrasonic Liposuction

-Ultrasonic liposuction, also called ultrasound assisted lipoplasty (UAL), directs ultrasonic energy from the tip of the suction tube to liquefy the fat under the surface of your skin so that it can be sucked up more easily.
+Ultrasonic liposuction, also called ultrasound assisted lipoplasty (UAL), uses ultrasonic energy emitted from the cannula to liquefy fat so that it can be sucked up more easily.

 Although this technique can be an effective form of fat removal, it may lead to fluid collections under the skin or burns to the skin itself.
 However, this is a fairly rare occurrence and most ultrasonic liposuction procedures are completed successfully without incidence.